Ant2210/aqua-la-vista/README.md

 The following is the live link deployed: https://ant2210.github.io/aqua-la-vista/.

 ## **CREDITS**
 We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration:

-SerpAPI - For providing us with free api credits so that our map works - https://serpapi.com

-Winnie Poaty @winniepoaty - https://www.instagram.com/winniepoaty/ - for giving consent/permission to use her wild swimming photos
+Winnie Poaty @winniepoaty - https://www.instagram.com/winniepoaty/ - for giving consent/permission to use her wild swimming photos.

-## **ACKNOWLEDGEMENTS**

-ChaptGPT was used in this project in the following way:

-An Ode To Wild Swimming - this poem was written using ChatGPT
+ChaptGPT API to create our search function.

 Initial research for potential topics was undertaken using ChatGPT but further research was done and information obtained from ChatGPT was edited and re-written.